You are listening to the Sean Hannity Radio Show Podcast.

 If you don't like Colbert, don't watch his show.

-And it's just a rule.
+It's just a rule.

 Anyway, we'll get to your comments on this.

-By the way, I I thought of Linda this week, and there's two articles out on the same topic.
+By the way, I thought of Linda this weekend.

-Science editor, Ian Sample writes that the headline is strong language and swearing makes you stronger.
+Science editor Ian Sample writes that the headline is, Strong language and swearing makes you stronger.

-Psychologist confirm.
+Psychologists confirm.

-Other headline, a dirty mouth may be a sign of integrity.
+Another headline, a dirty mouth may be a sign of integrity.

 Study associates swearing with increased honesty.